 - Decisions related to the suspension of normal operations – including delayed starts, early releases or suspension of normal operations – will be communicated via email from firstname.lastname@example.org.

-- A MessageMe text message alert will be sent to FAS employees (who are enrolled in the MessageMe program) when decisions have been made regarding delayed starts, early releases or the suspension of normal operations.
+- A MessageMe text message alert will be sent to FAS employees when decisions have been made regarding delayed starts, early releases or the suspension of normal operations.
 Essential employees should always follow their specific local policies and the guidance provided by their local leadership.
-Please be sure to enroll in the MessageMe program.
+Please be sure to review and update your MessageMe profile.

 Absent a suspension of normal operations, all staff are expected to make every effort commensurate with their personal safety to be at work.